F.A.Q – Canoeing

 Respect private properties and their neighbours.

-Plan your camping equipment (tent, mattress, down, stove, etc.), business adapted to the weather of the moment.
+Plan your camping equipment (tent, mattress, down, stove, etc.), clothes adapted to the weather of the moment.
 Water shoes or sneakers so you don’t get hurt on the pebbles, enough to cover your head and your toiletries.
 Think of the essentials: sunscreen (or better: UV-T-shirts to avoid polluting our natural environment), headlamp, mosquito repellent and first aid kit.

 If you want optimal comfort, let yourself be tempted by hotels and bed and breakfast near the river.
 You will find addresses via our partner listing but also by preparing your route on a route tracer.
 Do not hesitate to contact your hosts to organize your arrival, they are mostly used to canoe/kayak stops.
 You will find what to dock nearby, just think about getting your boat out of the water and plan an anti-theft device to secure it for the night.If you want optimal comfort, let yourself be tempted by the hotels and guest rooms near the river.
 You will find addresses via our partner listing but also by preparing your route on a route tracer.
 Do not hesitate to contact your hosts to organize your arrival, they are mostly used to canoe/kayak stops.
 You will find what to dock nearby, just think about getting your boat out of the water and plan an anti-theft device to secure it for the night.